 If a broker or bank indicates on the proxy or its substitute that such broker or bank does not have discretionary authority as to certain shares to vote on a particular matter ("broker non-votes"), then those shares will be considered as present with respect to establishing a quorum for the transaction of business.
 Discretionary items are proposals considered routine under the rules of the New York Stock Exchange on which your broker or bank may vote shares held in street name in the absence of your voting instructions.
 Non-discretionary items are matters that may substantially affect the rights or privileges of stockholders, such as mergers, stockholder proposals, elections of directors (even if not contested) and executive compensation, including the advisory stockholder votes on executive compensation, and on the frequency of stockholder votes on executive compensation.
 On non-discretionary items for which you do not give your broker or bank instructions, the shares will be treated as broker non-votes.
-Accordingly, your broker, bank or agent may not vote your shares on Proposals One, Two and Four without your instructions, but may vote your shares on Proposal Three.
+Accordingly, your broker, bank or agent may not vote your shares on Proposals One, Two or Four without your instructions, but may vote your shares on Proposal Three.
 We believe that the tabulation procedures to be followed by the Inspector are consistent with the general statutory requirements in Delaware concerning voting of shares and determination of a quorum.

 Broker non-votes with respect to proposals set forth in this Proxy Statement will not be considered "Votes Cast" and, accordingly, will not affect the determination as to whether the requisite number of Votes Cast has been obtained with respect to a particular matter.
 Abstentions and broker non-votes will be counted towards the quorum requirement.
-If there is no quorum, a majority of the votes present at the meeting may adjourn the meeting to another date.